When businesses need to understand their sales pipeline, they often rely on a weighted pipeline.

 Once this decision is made, the team can then collect and organize data about customer opportunities and assign weights to each stage in the process.

-In order to define the stages, teams should identify the key steps or milestones that must be completed for a deal to close.
+To define the stages, teams should identify the key steps or milestones that must be completed for a deal to be closed.
 This may include activities such as prospecting, lead qualification, proposal generation, negotiating terms, and closing the deal.

 For each stage, an organization should assign a weight based on its importance relative to other stages and how often opportunities at that stage close.
 For example, a team may assign a higher weight to the closing stage of a sale than it would to the proposal creation stage.